stats-of-osiris/DestinyAPI/reportcontext/README.md

 ## `report_card_prototype.py`

 Based on `report_card.py` in main folder.
-Haven't started working on it yet, but will begin plugging data from `data_crunch.py` into this for export.
+Almost done working on it.
+Right now it needs implementation of the graphs and hashes.
+But the `data_crunch.py` needs to be updated for that next.